DFE-Digital/register-early-career-teachers-public/documentation/communication-emails-to-schools/new-mentor.md

-# New ECT registered (school-led)
+# New mentor registered

 ---

 ## When

-Automatically triggered on completed school-led ECT registration in the service
+Automatically triggered when mentor first registered and assigned to an ECT.

 ## Why

-Email to ECTs to:
+Email to mentors to:

-- let them know they've been registered for training
+- let them know they've been registered as a mentor
+- llet them know what this means for them
-- let them know what they'll get
+- let them know that they might be able to get training
 - provide support and privacy statement links

 ---

-### Subject: You’ve been registered for early career teacher training and support
+### Subject: You’ve been registered as a mentor for early career teachers at ((school))

 ---

-Hello ((early_career_teacher_name)),
+Hello ((mentor_name)),

-((school)) has registered you for a training programme for early career teachers (ECTs).
+You’ve been registered as a mentor for early career teachers (ECTs) at ((school)).

+## What this means

-The training is part of your 2-year early career teacher entitlement (ECTE).
-It aims to support you during your first years as a qualified teacher.
+You’ll support ECTs at your school as part of their early career teacher entitlement (ECTE).
+Your school induction tutor will assign ECTs to you.

-You’ll get:

-- early career training
-- support from a mentor at your school
-- time off from your timetable to take part in training activities

-## Your training programme
+## Mentor training

-Your school is designing and delivering its own training programme (we call this ‘school-led’).
-Your school’s induction tutor or your mentor will tell you about your programme.
+If your school is using a ‘provider-led’ training programme, you might get up to 20 hours of mentor training.
+Speak to your school’s induction tutor about mentor training.

 ## Help and information

-You can read more about ECT training and support in our [ECT guidance](https://www.gov.uk/government/publications/early-career-teachers-your-training-and-support-entitlement).
+You can find out more about being an ECT mentor with our [mentors guidance](https://www.gov.uk/government/publications/early-career-teacher-entitlement-roles-and-responsibilities/mentors-responsibilities-for-early-career-teacher-entitlement).</p>

+Speak to your school’s induction tutor if you have questions about how ECTE works at your school.

 ## Your information and privacy